 But what we’ve done with execution, with Deliverr, is that by combining with Deliverr, Deliverr has this technology-driven, asset-light service that makes it easy to anticipate where products should be.
 And because we have that balance in combination with SFN, we believe we can create the best end-to-end logistics network.
 And we can do it faster with Deliverr.

-And unlike other fulfillment providers, merchants will own their customer relationship.
+And unlike other fulfillment providers, merchants will own their customer relationships.
 Thus, they can offer high reliability, fast and affordable delivery.
 And Deliverr fits perfectly into this mission.

 And many investors have asked the question.
 For many of these companies that have been very, very successful during the pandemic, what does the next phase look like?
 I would like to take a look at your economic impact report.

 You said that Shopify merchants generated over $444 billion in global economic activity.
 That’s a 45% increase from 2020.
-It would form the world’s second largest company by revenue, bigger than Amazon, Apple, BP and Volkswagen.
-Now obviously COVID played a big part in that.
+It would be the world’s second largest company by revenue, bigger than Amazon, Apple, BP and Volkswagen.
+Now obviously, COVID played a big part in that.
 So what are your expectations for the future?

 HARLEY FINKELSTEIN: Yeah.
 It’s pretty amazing if you kind of look at the Shopify merchant base.
 Again, we have millions of merchants on our platform.
-That they can generate over $444 billion in economic activity is incredible.
-They also have – just another point, which is really important, is that Shopify merchants supported 5 million jobs last year.
+The fact that they can generate over $444 billion in economic activity is incredible.
+They also have—just another point, which is really important—that Shopify merchants supported 5 million jobs last year.

 And for the most part, we were the most popular place for them.
 But now that things are reopening and retail is rebalancing and physical retail is reopening, those same retailers are asking us to help them with their physical retail needs.
 And so we actually believe that the future of retail isn’t just online, it’s not just offline.
 It’ll be everywhere consumers want to buy, which is why you hear Shopify talk about our partnerships and integrations with Facebook and Instagram and TikTok and Spotify and Google.